CollinseyNyaga/OSCs/README.md

 3. To launch a process / program from the shell of the os , You have to instantiate OsShell class found in the Oscs namespace.

     <code>Oscs.OsShell osShell = new Oscs.OsShell();</code>
+4. Call the OsShell.Launch() method on the OsShell object